-The census analysed the country's demographics, population distribution and access to services, average household size, income, migration, and mortality.
-Results showed that the country's population grew to 51.8 million people from 44.8 million in 2001, representing a 15.5% increase.
+Results showed that the country's population grew to 51,8 million people from 44,8 million in 2001, representing a 15,5% increase over the last decade.

-In December 2012, Zuma was re-elected as the President of the ANC during the ruling party's congress in Mangaung.
-Cyril Ramaphosa was elected as the party's Deputy President.
+In December 2012, President Zuma was re-elected as the president of the ANC during the ruling party's congress in Mangaung.
+Cyril Ramaphosa was elected as the party's deputy president.